DevarshiBohra/CLICKY-Matchbox-Camera/README.md

 **SD card not detected during capture**

-Make sure the SD card is FAT32 formatted and is 32 GB or smaller.
+Make sure the SD card is FAT32 formatted and is 4 GB or smaller.
 ExFAT and NTFS are not supported.
 Try reformatting the card using the official SD Card Formatter tool from sdcard.org.

 **WiFi network "CLICKY" does not appear**

 Confirm the board has fully booted (display shows WiFi mode screen).
 The AP can take a few seconds to appear after the board starts.
-If it still does not appear, open the serial monitor at 115200 baud and look for the "AP OK" message.

 **OTA page asks for password but won't accept it**